JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 > **NOTE** Light Services are available since IntelliJ Platform 2019.3.

 A service not going to be overridden does not need to be registered in `plugin.xml` (see [How To Declare a Service](#how-to-declare-a-service)).
 Instead, annotate service class with [`@Service`](upsource:///platform/core-api/src/com/intellij/openapi/components/Service.java).
-See [Project Level Service](#project-service-sample) below for sample.
+The service instance will be created in scope according to caller (see [Retrieving a Service](#retrieving-a-service)).

 Restrictions:

 * Service class must be `final`.
 * Constructor injection is not supported (since it is deprecated).
 * If service is a [PersistentStateComponent](/basics/persisting_state_of_components.md), roaming must be disabled (`roamingType = RoamingType.DISABLED`).

+See [Project Level Service](#project-service-sample) below for a sample.

 ## How to Declare a Service?